CenterForSpatialResearch/mapping_architecture_urbanism_humanities/09_WebMapping2.md

 Follow the same steps as in the [previous tutorial](8_WebMapping1.md):

-- create a new repository on your GitHub account, called `nyc_rats`, and make sure you initialize it with a README
+- Create a new repository on your GitHub account, called `nyc_rats`, and make sure you initialize it with a README
-- go into the repository settings and make the master branch of your repository a Github page
+- Go into the repository settings and make the master branch of your repository a Github page
-- clone a local copy of this repository to your computer using [git](https://thenewstack.io/tutorial-git-for-absolutely-everyone/) in the terminal:
+- Clone a local copy of this repository to your computer using [git](https://thenewstack.io/tutorial-git-for-absolutely-everyone/) in the terminal:
 `git clone https://github.com/yourusername/nyc_rats`
-- create the empty files `index.html`, `style.css`, and `map.js` with your editor (Sublime Text)
+- Create the empty files `index.html`, `style.css`, and `map.js` with your editor (Sublime Text)

 Put this in your `index.html` file: